pratyush272/pratyush272.github.io/_posts/2016-07-01-tere-bin-kalam-a-tribute-to-our-ex-president-dr-kalam.markdown

 Aakhiri Vidvaan, akhiri insaan, akhiri ye kalam mera, akhiri salam
-Soona laage re veera hai ye jahan tere bin Kalam —————————————-­—————————————-­———
-Former President APJ Abdul Kalam, the ‘missile man’ who came to be known as ‘People’s President’ died on 27th July, 2015 after he collapsed during a lecture at the IIM in Shillong in the evening.
+Soona laage re veera hai ye jahan tere bin Kalam â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”-Â­â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”â€”-Â­â€”â€”â€” Former President APJ Abdul Kalam, the â€˜missile manâ€™ who came to be known as â€˜Peopleâ€™s Presidentâ€™ died on 27th July, 2015 after he collapsed during a lecture at the IIM in Shillong in the evening.
 Kalam suffered a massive cardiac arrest during the lecture.
 He was wheeled into the ICU of Bethany hospital in a critical condition.

-Unarguably, the most popular Indian president, Kalam became the 11th head of the state and occupied the post between 2002 and 2007 but lack of consensus denied a second term in office for a man who came from outside political spectrum.
+Unarguably, the most popular Indian president, Kalam became the 11th head of the state and occupied the post between 2002 and 2007 but lack of consensus, denied a second term in office for a man who came from outside political spectrum.

 A seven-day national mourning was declared by the Centre.
 Both the Houses of Parliament were adjourned as a mark of respect to his memory.